Church Giving Statistics 2024 Report

 Now, why is this interesting?

 If you’re familiar with other church giving providers these numbers may come as a bit of a shock to you.
-Consider this from Tithely’s COO – where he notes that only 7% of donors on Tithely give via their bank account:
+Consider this from Tithely’s pricing page – where they note that only 30% of donors on Tithely give via their bank account.

 Church Giving Statistic #6 – Average Amount Of Donations Lost To Fees